yoshw/sicp-exercises/README.md

 sicp-exercises
 ==============

-A repo for storing my attempts at exercises from the Structure and Interpretation of Computer Programs
+Working through the Structure and Interpretation of Computer Programs